 When a company is looking to attain sustainable improvements, the most common question we encounter is, “Where do we begin?”
 Our answer is that the supply chain is a dynamic, fluid organization.
-Improvement paths require that you consider the experiences of people, competitive processes and information flows as a whole.
+Improvement paths require that you consider the experiences of people, competitive processes and information flow as a whole.

 It’s always so much easier to see what everyone else is doing wrong.
 Many companies talk about integrating customers and suppliers in a completely integrated end-to-end supply chain solution, and they may even endeavor to immerse themselves in the process.
 But to be truly effective, an organization must first get its internal supply chain under control.

 Early adopters in the Fortune 500 have clearly demonstrated the benefits of Supply Chain Planning (SCP).
 Virtually all companies face the issues that lead to consideration of SCP.
 Growth means more products, SKU’s, customers, and locations to plan.
 At the same time, companies are expected to reduce inventories and make better use of existing capacity.
 Customers expect better service and faster response.

 Movement of material through the supply chain is increasing becoming a significant portion of the delivered costs.
 Depending on the industry, the total warehousing and transport costs can amount to 5% of sales dollars.
 With margins under constant pressure, efficient logistics can be the difference between making a profit and losing money on each sale.